All loop soft photon theorems and higher spin currents on the celestial sphere: Support for the correctness of conjectured -loop soft factor

 \section{Support for the correctness of conjectured $n$-loop soft factor}

-Based on the soft photon theorem derivation at order $\omega(\ln\omega)^2$ in \cite{Sahoo:2020ryf} from the analysis of two-loop Feynman diagrams in four dimensional scalar QED in presence of scalar contact interaction, we find that for scattering of massless charged particles the only diagrams giving non-vanishing contributions are those in which one end of both the virtual photon propagators are attached to the charged particle line from which the soft photon is emitted.
-Rest of the diagrams give vanishing contributions to $\mathcal{O}\left(\omega(\ln\omega)^2\right)$ soft factor, when charged particles are massless.\footnote{ Note that massless charged particles can themselves mediate long-range interactions and may generate additional contributions to logarithmic soft photon factors.
-This can be readily verified by replacing one or more virtual photon lines in Fig.~\ref{f:Feynman} with massless charged scalar propagators, allowing for the corresponding three-point interaction vertices among them.
-However, if interaction vertices involving three massless charged particles are disallowed, one can argue using power counting that the coefficients $\mathbb{S}^{(n)}_{\text{em}}$ are not modified in the absence of any other massless particles besides the photon and charged particles.} After examining a few higher-loop orders, this feature appears to be generic for massless charged particle scattering.
-Now assuming this observation to be valid for all-loop order S-matrix in massless scalar QED, we find that the only $n$-loop Feynman diagrams in Fig.\ref{f:Feynman} provide non-vanishing contributions to $\mathbb{S}_{\text{em}}^{(n-1)}$, when evaluated with G-photon virtual propagators \cite{Sahoo:2018lxl,Sahoo:2020ryf}.
+Building on the derivation of the $\mathcal{O}(\omega(\ln\omega)^2)$ soft photon theorem in four-dimensional massive scalar QED with scalar contact interactions, obtained from an explicit analysis of two-loop Feynman diagrams in \cite{Sahoo:2020ryf}, we revisit the result at the leading order in the high-energy limit given in \eqref{domain}.
+We find that, after performing the loop integrals and subsequently taking the high-energy limit \eqref{domain}, the only non-vanishing contributions at the leading order arise from diagrams in which one end of each of the two virtual photon propagators is attached to the same charged particle line that emits the soft photon.
+All remaining two-loop diagrams, some of which do contribute to the $\mathcal{O}(\omega(\ln\omega)^2)$ soft factor at general kinematics of charged particle scattering does not contribute to the leading order in the high-energy expansion \eqref{domain}.
+After examining a few higher-loop orders, this feature appears to be generic for leading order contribution to soft photon factor in the high-energy limit \eqref{domain}.
+Now assuming this observation to be valid for all-loop order S-matrix in scalar QED, we find that the only $n$-loop Feynman diagrams in Fig.\ref{f:Feynman} provide non-vanishing contributions to $\mathbb{S}_{\text{em}}^{(n-1)}$ at leading order in the high-energy limit \eqref{domain}, when evaluated with G-photon virtual propagators \cite{Sahoo:2018lxl,Sahoo:2020ryf}.
 The first diagram in Fig.\ref{f:Feynman} represents the set of diagrams in which all the $n$ virtual photon (blue wavy lines) propagators are attached between particle-$a$ and $n$ different charged particles (black solid lines) through scalar–scalar–photon vertices, and the soft photon is attached to particle-$a$ at the far right through a scalar–scalar–photon vertex.
 The second diagram in Fig.\ref{f:Feynman} represents the set of diagrams in which all but one of the $n$ virtual photon propagators are attached between particle-$a$ and $n$ different charged particles through scalar–scalar–photon vertices, while the soft photon is attached to particle-$a$ at the far right through a scalar–scalar–photon–photon vertex where one of the remaining virtual photon is also attached.
 The third diagram in Fig.\ref{f:Feynman} represents the set of diagrams that differ from the first diagram only in that two or more virtual photons are now attached between particle-$a$ and particle-$b_i$ via ladder-type or cross-ladder-type configurations.
 Similarly, the fourth diagram in Fig.\ref{f:Feynman} represents the set of diagrams that differ from the second diagram only in that two or more virtual photons are attached between particle-$a$ and particle-$b_i$ via ladder-type or cross-ladder-type configurations.